Coming events....

 We have a midweek youth home group, where Bible reading and praying is encouraged.
 We also are involved in Scripture Union groups at our local schools.

-We are planning to start a Sunday School in 2026 for Primary Schoolers.
+We are planning to start a Sunday School in 2026 for Primary School aged kids.
 Get in touch for early registration as places initially may be limited.

-We are also planning to be involved in the new monthly SU Connect group for Secondary Schoolers.
-It is planned to begin in 2026.
+We are also involved in the new monthly SU Connect group for Secondary School kids beginning on 3rd April 2026.

 Adults